Sexyy Red Arrested For Disorderly Conduct After Brawl Erupts Inside Newark Liberty Airport

 Sexyy Red was booked for disorderly conduct after a brawl erupted inside Newark’s Liberty International Airport.

-According to TMZ, Sexyy was inside the Newark Liberty International Airport when she was involved in a scuffle reportedly.
+According to TMZ, Sexyy was inside Newark Liberty International Airport when she was reportedly involved in a scuffle.

-There isn’t much on why the brawl started but you can see several people in Sexyy Red merch getting active with another group.
+There isn’t much info on why the brawl started, but you can see several people in Sexyy Red merch getting active with another group.
 Sexyy Red doesn’t appear to harm anyone in the footage but can be seen picking up a stanchion before being pushed down.
-However, she was reportedly booked for disorderly conduct and should probably think the guy who pushed her down.
+However, she was reportedly booked for disorderly conduct and should probably thank the guy who pushed her so the charges weren’t worse.

 -